kivy/buildozer/README.rst

     buildozer init

 #.
 Edit the buildozer.spec file to fit your application

 #.
-Edit the "requirements" line of buildozer.spec so it starts with at least the following:
+Make sure the following lines are in your buildozer.spec file.
+This is required right now for python3 support:

+    #Require python3crystax:
     requirements = python3crystax,kivy

-#.
-Edit the buildozer.spec andriod.ndk line to point to the directory where you extracted the crystax-ndk:
+    #Point to the directory where you extracted the crystax-ndk:
+    android.ndk_path = <Your install path here.
+Use ~ for home DIR>

+    #To fix a "configparser.NoOptionError: No option 'p4a.local_recipes' in section: 'app'" issue:
-    android.ndk_path = ~/.buildozer/crystax-ndk
+    p4a.local_recipes =

 #.
 Finally, build, deploy and run the app on your phone::